isomerpages/moe-nanyanggirlshigh/_ny-story/Architecture Transformation.md

 description: ""
 variant: markdown
 ---
 The façade of Nanyang Girls' High School has rapidly become an iconic landmark in the Bukit Timah area of Singapore.
-Tall pink-brick walls and majestic columns symetrically arranged around a towering clocktower.
-Yet, hiding inside the building are many more interesting architectual features.
+Tall pink-brick walls and majestic columns symmetrically arranged around a towering clocktower.
+Yet, hiding inside the building are many more interesting architectural features.

 This page is a visual journey of the architecture and spaces that help to define Nanyang.
 An exploration of the changing face of the buildings: Past, present and future.